akshayshanker/modcraft/examples/README.md

 ## Examples Overview

+### 1. `lifecycle_flags_example.py`

+Demonstrates the new features of CircuitCraft 1.2.0:
+1. New terminology: Perch (formerly Node), CircuitBoard (formerly Graph), Mover (formerly Edge)
+2. Renamed attributes: comp (formerly function), sim (formerly distribution)
+3. Lifecycle flags to track circuit board state through the workflow
+4. Extended Mover with parameters and numerical_hyperparameters

-### 1. `quick_workflow.py`
+### 2. `quick_workflow.py`

-Demonstrates the high-level API to create and solve a circuit in one function call, following the 4-step workflow:
+Demonstrates the high-level API to create and solve a circuit in one function call, following the workflow:
 1. Circuit Creation
-2. Configuration
+2. Model Finalization
+3. Portability Check
-3. Initialization
+4. Initialization
-4. Solution
+5. Solution

 Uses simple mathematical operations (square and add_ten) to create a basic computational circuit.

-### 2. `workflow_steps.py`
+### 3. `workflow_steps.py`

-Shows the detailed step-by-step approach to the 4-step workflow:
+Shows the detailed step-by-step approach to the circuit workflow:
-1. Circuit Creation - Creating the graph structure with nodes and edges
+1. Circuit Creation - Creating the circuit board structure with perches and movers
-2. Configuration - Assigning operations to edges
+2. Model Finalization - Finalizing the model once all components are added
+3. Portability - Creating computational methods from maps
-3. Initialization - Setting initial values
+4. Initialization - Setting initial values
-4. Solution - Executing operations to compute results
+5. Solution - Executing operations to compute results

 This example provides more insight into the internal workings of CircuitCraft.

-### 3. `math_circuit.py`
+### 4. `math_circuit.py`

 Demonstrates a more complex circuit with matrix and vector operations:
 - Backward operations that square vectors